-NOTE: If you need to stop a diagnostic test, press esc.
+NOTE: To stop a test, press the button you used to access UEFI.

 Downloading HP PC Hardware Diagnostics (UEFI) to a USB device

 NOTE: The HP PC Hardware Diagnostics (UEFI) download instructions are provided in English only, and you must use a Windows computer to download and create the HP UEFI support environment because only .exe files are offered.